Well behaved dogs are welcome and should be under the control of their owners at all times. We also provide water bowls (and water!).

 All our beer is purchased from the breweries or beer distribution companies on normal commercial terms.

 Ealing Beer Festival follows CAMRA guidelines in charging what is reasonable for the area without seriously undercutting local pubs or excessive overcharging.

-Beer cards may be purchased by cash or using debit and credit cards including contactless.
-Cash back is also available.
-Unfortunately our machines do not currently accept AMEX.
+Drinks token cards may be purchased by cash or using debit and credit cards including contactless.

 Advance entry guarantees priority entry in a fast track queue.